mariuskimmina/awesome-coredns/README.md

 - [External Plugins](https://coredns.io/explugins)
 - [Manual](https://coredns.io/manual)

 ## Community

 - [Bug Tracker](https://github.com/coredns/coredns/issues)
 - [Twitter](https://twitter.com/corednsio)

 ## Community Plguins

 - [CoreDNS Blocklist](https://github.com/relekang/coredns-blocklist) - return NXDOMAIN response for any domain on preloaded lists.
 It can be useful to block malware domains or trackers.
-- [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
+- [Ads](https://github.com/missdeer/ads) - DNS AdBlocker plugin for CoreDNS. :skull:
 - [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
 - [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
 - [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.

 ## Books